opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/tiles.md

 #### OpenLayers

-[OpenLayers](https://openlayers.org) started supporting OGC Vector tiles from V.7., when `OGCVectorTile` Source was introduced..
+The latest versions of [OpenLayers](https://openlayers.org) supports both OGC Vector tiles and Map Tiles, with the [`OGCVectorTile`](https://openlayers.org/en/latest/apidoc/module-ol_source_OGCVectorTile-OGCVectorTile.html) and the [`OGCMapTile`](https://openlayers.org/en/latest/apidoc/module-ol_source_OGCMapTile-OGCMapTile.html) classes.

 An example of this can be seen on the [example page on the OpenLayers website](https://openlayers.org/en/latest/examples/ogc-vector-tiles.html).